Potential Separation of Interconnect Wires (2005)

 Recommendation for the management of patients who have pacemakers affected by this advisory were changed in May 2009.
 Current recommendations are:

 We realize that each patient requires unique clinical consideration and we support your judgment in caring for your patients.
 After consultation with Medtronic’s Independent Physician Quality Panel, Medtronic offers the following recommendations for patients in the 2005 Sigma advisory:

 - Physicians should advise their patients to seek medical attention immediately if they experience symptoms (e.g., fainting or lightheadedness).

 - Physicians should consider device replacement for patients who are both pacemaker dependent and who have been implanted with a device in the affected subsets.
 Medtronic will offer a supplemental device warranty if the device is not already at elective replacement time.

 - Physicians should continue routine follow-up in accordance with standard practice for those patients who are not pacemaker dependent.

-Four hundred forty-two(442) of the Sigma devices (1.%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
-The remaining 364 Sigma devices (0.90%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
+Four hundred seventy-four(474) of the Sigma devices (1.1%) were returned with information indicating a problem with the patient’s pacing system prior to explant.
+The remaining 365 Sigma devices (0.90%) were returned with no information indicating a potential malfunction while implanted or with insufficient information to determine the state of the device at explant.
 Lacking definite information indicating proper operation until explant, these remaining devices are conservatively categorized as having experienced interconnect wire separation while implanted.